plantegg/plantegg.github.io/source/_posts/MySQL JDBC StreamResult 和 net_write_timeout.md

 ```
 # java -cp /home/admin/drds-server/lib/*:.
 Test "jdbc:mysql://172.16.40.215:3008/bank_000000?socketTimeout=1459" "user" "pass" "select sleep(2)" "1"
-Wed Jun 01 14:03:37 CST 2022 WARN: Establishing SSL connection without server's identity verification is not recommended.
-According to MySQL 5.5.45+, 5.6.26+ and 5.7.6+ requirements SSL connection must be established by default if explicit option isn't set.
-For compliance with existing applications not using SSL the verifyServerCertificate property is set to 'false'.
-You need either to explicitly disable SSL by setting useSSL=false, or set useSSL=true and provide truststore for server certificate verification.
 com.mysql.jdbc.exceptions.jdbc4.CommunicationsException: Communications link failure

 The last packet successfully received from the server was 1,461 milliseconds ago.
 The last packet sent successfully to the server was 1,461 milliseconds ago.